certcomm/CertProof/README.md

 ![CertProof Screenshot3 Alt text](/static_resources/Screenshot_3.png?raw=true "CertProof Screenshot 3")

 # The Evidence for a Certified Operation
 The Evidence for a Certified Operation is the input to the CertProof app and is required in order to prove that a certified thread made up of one or more certified operations has not been tampered with.
 The Evidence consists of three parts, one of which is confidential and two of which are public.
-The end user (*transacting party*) only deals directly with the confidential evidence file.
+The end user (*transacting party*) only deals directly with the confidential evidence file (CCEF).

 ## CertComm Confidential Evidence File (CCEF)
 The first piece of evidence is the CertComm Confidential Evidence File.
 As the name suggests, this part of the evidence is **confidential** and is only distributed by the Governor to the parties to the thread.
 The end user (*transacting party*) needs to upload this file to CertProof in order to perform the proof.
 The file is a ZIP file in the CCEF format.